These easy tips and free printable Christmas planners pages will help you make your Christmas calm, organised and

-A simple way to do that is to use our free printable gift planner (see below) and take a photo of it with your phone, that way you’ll know what you have and haven’t bought and can grab that bargain for Aunty Ethel when you see it knowing you haven’t doubled up.
+A simple way to do that is to use our free printable gift planner (scroll down to download) and take a photo of it with your phone, that way you’ll know what you have and haven’t bought and can grab that bargain for Aunty Ethel when you see it knowing you haven’t doubled up.
 Or you could use this nifty interactive Christmas wish list and do it all digitally.

 I used to be hesitant about online shopping, but it is so easy, I can shop in my PJS at 3am, and I avoid the craziness of shopping at Christmas (and the insanity of finding a car park).
 Looking for e-stores where you can buy everything in one place with one delivery fee will save you time and money.
-My go to Aussie online site for kids Christmas gifts is Entropy, I use Booktopia for books, and even good old ebay is a great place to shop (these are not affiliate or paid links, just sites I’ve used and liked).
-I’ve also put together some lists of gift ideas for various ages on my Amazon page (these are affiliate links) if you need more inspiration.
+One of my favourite Aussie online site for kids Christmas gifts is Entropy, I’ve also used Etsy, ebay and Amazon when looking for a bargain.
+You can also check out our list of gift ideas for preschoolers righter through to teens here.

 - Don’t scrimp on the sticky tape, but don’t go overboard with wrapping!